omarbelkady/Java/MustKnow/README.md

 - Element & Remove Method Throws NoSuchElementException if the queue is empty
 - Poll Method removes the head of the queue and returns it
 	- if the queue is empty the poll method call returns null
+- Requires You To Have Two Reference Pointers i.e. "FRONT" & "REAR"